A Survey of Label-Efficient Deep Learning for 3D Point Clouds: Domain Transfer Learning

 \subsubsection{Problem setup}

 Given source-domain point clouds $X^S$ with the corresponding labels $Y^S$ and target-domain point clouds $X^T$ without labels, the goal of point cloud adaptation is to learn a model $F$ that can produce accurate predictions $\hat{Y}^T$ for unseen target data.
 The network training in UDA consists of two typical learning tasks, i.e., supervised learning from the labelled source data and unsupervised adaptation toward unlabelled target data, as shown in Fig.~\ref{fig:uda}.
-Adaptation is usually achieved via four learning approaches: adversarial training, self-training, self-supervised learning, and style transfer. \begin{itemize} \item \textit{Adversarial training}~\cite{saito2018maximum,tzeng2017adversarial} aims to learn domain-invariant features.
-It is achieved by training the model to extract features (from source and target samples) that are indistinguishable by a domain discriminator. \item \textit{Self-training}~\cite{zou2018unsupervised,zou2019confidence} employs a source-trained model to pseudo-label target data and adopts confident target predictions to retrain the model iteratively.
-It assumes that the confident target predictions have correct labels. \item \textit{Self-supervised learning} (SSL)~\cite{xiao2022unsupervised} aims to learn useful representations from unlabelled target data without any explicit supervision.
-It is domain-agnostic and exploits the inherent data structure or patterns to define a task that can be solved without human annotations.
-With SSL over target data, the network can learn features that are tolerant to domain shifts, hence improving the model generalization on target data. \item \textit{Style transfer}~\cite{hoffman2018cycada,xiao2022transfer} aims to translate source data to be similar to the target data for training.
-It works by learning a mapping function that transforms the source data to have similar styles as the target data.
-Models trained with the transferred data usually perform better on target data due to the reduced domain discrepancy. \end{itemize} The following subsections review domain adaptive point cloud learning for various 3D tasks.
+Adaptation is usually achieved via four learning approaches: adversarial training, self-training, self-supervised learning, and style transfer.

+\textit{Adversarial training}~\cite{tzeng2017adversarial} aims to learn domain-invariant features by training the model to extract features (from both source and target samples) that are indistinguishable by a domain discriminator; \textit{Self-Training}~\cite{zou2018unsupervised} employs a source-trained model to pseudo-label target data and uses confident target predictions to iteratively retrain the model, assuming that confident target predictions are correctly labelled; \textit{Self-Supervised Learning}~\cite{xiao2022unsupervised} learns useful representations from unlabelled target data by defining tasks solvable without human annotations, helping the network tolerate domain shifts and improve generalization; \textit{Style Transfer}~\cite{hoffman2018cycada} aims to translate source data to resemble target data for model training, which learns a mapping function that transforms the source data to have similar styles as the target data.
+The following subsections review domain adaptive point cloud learning for various 3D tasks.
+Table~\ref{tab.
+Sum of domain adaptation methods} provides an overview of representative methods.